Voyz/databay/docs/source/extending/community_contributions.rst

 Community Contributions
 =======================

 We aim to support the ecosystem of Databay users by collating and promoting third-party inlets and outlets that implement popular functionalities.
 We encourage you to share the inlets and outlets you write with the community.
-See the list of currently shared inlets and outlets on `Databay's GitHub Page <github_community_>`_.
+See the list of currently shared inlets and outlets, as well as the description of the submission process on `Databay's GitHub Page <github_community_>`_.

+Guideline
+#########

-To ensure your contribution is widely adopted, we recommend the following guideline of implementation:
+To ensure your contribution is widely adopted, we recommend the following guideline of implementation.

 Read the documentation
 ----------------------

 Understand the design decisions behind Databay, and the inlets and outlets.
-Read through some of the :any:`examples <examples>` as well as the currently implemented :any:`inlets <databay.inlets>` and :any:`outlets <databay.outlets>`.
+Read through the :ref:`examples <examples>` as well as the currently implemented :any:`inlets <databay.inlets>` and :any:`outlets <databay.outlets>` to understand how Databay can be used.

 Write tests
 -----------